Letter from Robert Yates to Abraham Yates (1787)

 Sir

-I answered yours on the 20 ult.
-And sent it by the post, and I presume that you are now in possession of it.
+I answered yours on the 20 ult. and sent it by the post, and I presume that you are now in possession of it.

-Alas sir!
-My foreboding there are too much realized, and to prevent any member from communicating the future proceedings of Convention additional Rules have since been entered into, one of which strictly prohibits the communications of its business until the final close of it.
+Alas sir! my forebodings there are too much realized, and to prevent any member from communicating the future proceedings of Convention additional Rules have since been entered into, one of which strictly prohibits the communications of its business until the final close of it.
 While I remain a sitting member these rules must be obligatory.
-How long I shall remain future events must determined.
+How long I shall remain future events must determine.
 I keep in the meanwhile an exact journal of all its proceedings.
 This communication is in the most perfect confidence, in which only one other Person beside yourself can participate.
 My respectable compliments to the Governor and remain Sir.

 Your most obedient humble Servant